 In more than thirty years of practice, Mark Weinhardt has established himself as one of the leading courtroom advocates in Iowa and the Midwest.
 Mark's practice is evenly divided between complex business litigation and white collar criminal cases.
 He has tried more than 55 jury cases to verdict and dozens of bench trials to judgment.
 He has argued over 20 appeals before the United States Court of Appeals for the Eighth Circuit, the Iowa Supreme Court, and the Iowa Court of Appeals.

-Mark is one of only eight lawyers in Iowa listed as a "Band 1" commercial litigator by the international Chambers and Partners rating service.
-Describing him as “one of the superior litigators in the state,” Chambers has lauded Mark as a "very direct communicator.
-Very creative, very smart, and very well prepared."
-The Thomson Reuters Business SuperLawyers rating service has, since 2012, listed Mark as one of the top ten attorneys in Iowa, regardless of practice specialty.
-Mark is listed in The Best Lawyers in America for bet-the-company litigation, commercial litigation, and white collar criminal defense, and Best Lawyers named him its "Lawyer of the Year" for 2016 for bet-the-company litigation and for 2013 for white collar criminal defense.
+Mark is one of only nine lawyers in Iowa listed as a "Band 1" commercial litigator by the international Chambers and Partners rating service.
+Describing him as “just as tenacious as New York, Chicago, or D.C. attorneys,” Chambers has lauded Mark as a “very direct communicator.
+Very creative, very smart, and very well prepared.”
+The International Academy of Trial Lawyers limits its Fellowship in the United States to 500 lawyers under 70 years old − and Mark is the only Iowan among those 500.
+(Three Iowans over 70 are IATL Fellows.)
+The Thomson Reuters Business SuperLawyers rating service has, every year since 2012, listed Mark as one of the top ten attorneys in Iowa, regardless of practice specialty.
+Mark is listed in The Best Lawyers in America for bet-the-company litigation, commercial litigation, and white collar criminal defense, and Best Lawyers named him its "Lawyer of the Year" in both 2016 and 2018 for bet-the-company litigation and in 2013 for white collar criminal defense.
 He is a Fellow of the American College of Trial Lawyers and the Iowa Academy of Trial Lawyers.

 Mark has acted as lead counsel in dozens of matters in which the amount in controversy was in seven, eight, and sometimes nine figures.
 Specializing in the process of legal advocacy instead of any particular subject area, Mark has represented public and privately held companies and individuals in a broad range of subject areas.